obrucheoghene/aws-bootcamp-cruddur-2023/journal/week1.md

 As you could have noticed in the above preview, the `frontend-react-js` has no data from the `backend-flask` This is because both of the containers are not connected yet to communicate with each other.

 ### Using Docker Compose to Manage Multiple container
-Inorder to spin up the `frontend-react-js` and `backend-flask` together, I created a `docker-compose.yml` file as shown below
+Inorder to spin up the containers for `frontend-react-js` and `backend-flask` images at once, I created a `docker-compose.yml` file with content as shown below

 ```yml
 version: "3.8"